alexdotis/sourceioBot/README.md

 **Note:** s0urceio is updating the images order everyday. `-U` is for update.

-It will stop when all images downloaded.
+It will start when all images downloaded.
 It has 100% image recognition
 In the game open **My Computer**
 Enjoy!